HOME

 ‘I ain’t got no choice.’

 ‘Just put my pistol in my hand.
 I’ll save you the trouble of a hanging.
 I’m finished anyway.
-I think my back is broke.’
+I think my back's broke.’

 ‘The right thing is to take you in.’